If you want to drive website traffic, you need to know what your target audience is searching for online.

 Google Trends is a fantastic tool that helps you determine factors such as rising or falling interests related to certain topics or keywords.

-While it is great to find new keywords to target, another great way to optimize your content for conversions is to double down on the keywords you already rank for.
+While it is great to find new keywords to target, Google Search Console is another great tool you can use to optimize your content for conversions.
+Find the buyer keywords you already rank for, and double down on them.

 So you need to find the content that already ranks and update it to give it a boost.